How does copywriting work?

-As a result, businesses need quality copywriters to write in order to better communicate with their audience to produce results that are beneficial to everyone involved.
+As a result, businesses need quality copywriters to write a range of marketing collateral pieces to communicate with an audience and produce results that are beneficial to everyone involved.

-So, it’s time to answer it once and for all!
+So, it’s time to answer this question once and for all!

-Here is all that you need to know about copywriting.
+Here is all that you need to know about copywriting and how copywriting works for your business.

-I was at a function the other day, and someone asked me the stock-standard question that always follows asking for your name: “What do you do?”
+I was at a function the other day, and someone asked me the standard question that always follows asking for your name: “What do you do?”

 To which I replied: “I’m a Copywriter.”